What practical things do I need to do straight away? When someone dies, the first steps you need to take will depend on how and where they died.

 Pension scheme provider; Insurance Company; Bank and Building Society; Employer; Mortgage Provider; Housing Association or Council Housing Office; Social Services; Utility Companies; GP; Dentist; Optician and anyone else providing medical care; Any Charities, Organisations or Magazine Subscriptions the deceased person made regular payments to and the Bereavement Register, which removes their details from mailing lists and stops most advertising mail.

-What do I do if the person who died had a Lasting or Enduring Power of Attorney?
 You should send any Lasting Power of Attorney or Enduring Power of Attorney they had back to the Office of the Public Guardian, along with a death certificate, if you were their attorney.

-How do I go about arranging a funeral?
 The person who died may have left funeral instructions in their will or a letter about their wishes.
 If there aren’t any clear wishes, the executor or nearest relative will usually decide if the body will be cremated or buried and what type of funeral will take place.

-Ask funeral directors for quotes to help you decide which company to use.
+To help you decide which company to use.
 Ask for an itemised quote which includes: the funeral director’s services, a coffin transfer of the deceased person from the place of death, and care of them before the funeral, a hearse to the nearest crematorium or cemetery, and all necessary arrangements and paperwork.
 There may be extra charges for third parties such as the crematorium, clergy and doctors.
 Funeral directors may ask for these fees to be paid upfront.

-Arranging a funeral without a funeral director You don’t have to use a funeral director if you don’t want to – you can have a ‘do-it-yourself’ funeral.
+You don’t have to use a funeral director if you don’t want to – you can have a ‘do-it-yourself’ funeral.
 DIY funerals can be less expensive, more environmentally friendly as well as more personal and intimate.
 This type of funeral often takes place when someone makes their wishes clear before their death and plans for it themselves, as it can involve more advance planning.
 Contact your local council if you want to arrange a funeral in your local cemetery or crematorium.

-Paying for a funeral Arranging a funeral can not only be stressful – it can also be expensive.
+Arranging a funeral can not only be stressful – it can also be expensive.
 If you’re paying for the funeral, think carefully about what you can afford.
 The funeral can be paid for by: you or other family members or friends, a lump sum from a life insurance policy or pension scheme the person paid into, a pre-paid funeral plan the person took out, the person’s estate (any money, property or assets they left and funeral costs take precedence over other debts, money the person had in a bank or building society, although they don’t have to release the money until probate (the legal process of distributing the money, property and possessions of the person who’s died) is granted.
 If there’s a delay, you may need to pay the costs in the meantime.

-Help with funeral costs You may be able to get a Funeral Payment from the Social Fund if you’re on a low income and meet the criteria.
+You may be able to get a Funeral Payment from the Social Fund if you’re on a low income and meet the criteria.
 There are strict rules about who can get help and how much you will receive.
 You must be claiming Pension Credit or certain other means-tested benefits, and had a close relationship with the person who died – for example, you may have been their partner.
 If you don’t qualify for a Funeral Payment – or it doesn’t cover the full costs of the funeral – you may be able to get a Budgeting Loan from the Social Fund.
 These are interest-free loans of between £100 and £1500 that you repay from your benefits.

 All information from Age UK.
 All rights reserved.